 Officeholders with campaign committees also are subject to these rules.

 The Ethics Commission has produced a Candidates’ Guide for City Elective Office, as well as public financing guides for candidates for Mayor or Supervisor, that explain these rules.
-The Commission has also produced a local candidate controlled committee Filing Schedule (Nov.
-2019).
+Please review the Ethics Commission’s local Filing Schedules for pertinent information on when to file.

 Candidate Disclosure Process